dantincu/dantincu.github.io/npm-workspaces/setup-typescript-monorepo/notes.md

 >   ]
 > }
 > ```
 Thanks to [TypeScript references](https://www.typescriptlang.org/docs/handbook/project-references.html), you can split a TypeScript project into smaller parts.
 With the `references` option, you can define the list of packages your TypeScript monorepo consists of.
-When running `tsc -- build` in the root directory, the TypeScript compiler accesses all packages defined in `references` and compiles them one by one in order.
+When running `tsc --build` in the root directory, the TypeScript compiler accesses all packages defined in `references` and compiles them one by one in order.
 >
 > Add a new `build` script in the global `./package.json` file:
 > ```json